tokamak-network/darius-tutorial/cross-dom-bridge-erc20/README.md

 # Bridging ERC-20 tokens

-This tutorial teaches you how to use the SDK to transfer ERC-20 tokens between Layer 1 (Ethereum) and Layer 2 (Tokamak).
+This tutorial teaches you how to use the Optimism SDK (we will provide our own SDK later) to transfer ERC-20 tokens between Layer 1 (Goerli) and Layer 2 (Darius).
 While you *could* use the bridge contracts directly, a simple usage error can cause you to lock tokens in the bridge forever and lose their value.
 The SDK provides transparent safety rails to prevent that mistake.